M. Thomas Mathew: Biography

-Born on 27 September 1940 in Keekozhur, a small hamlet in Pathanamthitta district, in the south Indian state of Kerala, Thomas Mathew did his education at Christian College, Chengannur and Maharaja's College, Ernakulam and started his career as a lecturer at his alma meter, Christian College, Chengannur.
-He has also worked as a professor in other educational institutions in Kerala such as Government College, Chittoor, Victoria College, Palakkad, and Maharaja's College, Ernakulam and as the principal in Panampilly Memorial Government College, Chalakkudy, Sree Neelakanta Government Sanskrit College Pattambi, and Government College, Munnar before superannuating in 1996.
+Born on 27 September 1940 in Keekozhur, a small hamlet in Pathanamthitta district, in the south Indian state of Kerala, Thomas Mathew did his education at Christian College, Chengannur and Maharaja's College, Ernakulam and started his career as a lecturer at his alma mater, Christian College, Chengannur.
+He has also worked as a professor in other educational institutions in Kerala such as Government College, Chittoor, Victoria College, Palakkad, and Maharaja's College, Ernakulam and as the principal in Panampilly Memorial Government College, Chalakkudy, Sree Neelakanta Government Sanskrit College, Pattambi, and Government College, Munnar before superannuating in 1996.
 He also served as the Director of Kerala Bhasha Institute.

 Thomas Mathew has published a number of books, covering the genres of literary criticism, and translation and has edited three anthologies of literary articles.
-His work, Athmavinte Murivukal fetched him the Kerala Sahitya Akademi Award for Literary Criticism in 2001.
-He was awarded Vayalar Award in 2009 for his work, Marar: Lavanyanubhavathinte Yuktishilpam.
-A recipient of the M. K. Sanu Award in 2020, he received the Sahitya Akademi Award for his work, Ashante Seethayanam, in 2022.
+His work Athmavinte Murivukal fetched him the Kerala Sahitya Akademi Award for Literary Criticism in 2001.
+He was awarded Vayalar Award in 2009 for his work Marar: Lavanyanubhavathinte Yuktishilpam.
+A recipient of the M. K. Sanu Award in 2020, he received the Sahitya Akademi Award for his work Ashante Seethayanam in 2022.
 He is also a recipient of C. B. Kumar Endowmment Prize of Kerala Sahitya Akademi, C. J. Father Vadakkel Award, Dr. C. P. Menon Memorial Award, Mar Gregorios Memorial Award and Dr. T. P. Sukumar Memorial Award.

 Thomas Mathew lives in Changampuzha Nagar, in Kochi, Kerala.